 These methods are then used by Prophet to generate an initial forecast that triggers supply orders into the distribution center and calculates target stock levels at the field sites.
 Adoption of NPI best practices guarantees inventory availability at first customer ship without impacting service levels.

-The End Of Life Planning (EOL) feature enables planners to manage materials at the end of their lifecycles.
+The End Of Life Management (EOL) feature enables planners to manage materials at the end of their lifecycles.
 Statistical forecasts become less accurate as a material is phased out so Prophet leverages material information to forecast requirements at the end of their supportable life to make excess scrap recommendations and calculate lifetime buy quantities for suppliers that are not accepting orders after a specific date.

 Prophet takes 3 key dates when calculating EOL requirements and then uses configurable fields to adjust how quickly a material goes end of life and how much of the material needs to be left for demand requirements after the EOL process has finished.
 The End of Production Date is the last date on which the material is produced by the manufacturer, the End of Support Date is the last date on which the material is supported in the region, and the EOL Last Order Date is the date that the last order for purchased materials must be placed.
 These 3 date fields along with optional fields that allow the user define how many months from end of production date until the demand takes a noticeable downward trend or which percentage of current demand is expected at end of life are used to generate an EOL forecast.
 From here, Prophet’s algorithmic capabilities streamlines the planning process.
 Prophet’s comprehends chaining relationships to simplify the review the superior material availability, stockout alerts monitor the need for additional procurement before the End of Production date, and Prophet plans for both new-buy and repair suppliers and for both good and defective inventory.

 By following EOL best practice, forecasts can be shared with internal and external partners and purchase orders can be placed in a timely manner with enough quantity to meet lifetime needs.